jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step5.md

 Debug config block:
 * enabled: If debug is enabled.
 * schedule\_delay: Time in seconds that "kube-monkey" should delay before scheduling.
-* force\_should\_kill: Guarantees that all eligable deployments will have pods be killed (i.e. make it not care about the mtbf value).
+* force\_should\_kill: Guarantees that all eligible deployments will have pods be killed (i.e. make it not care about the mtbf value).
 * schedule\_immediate\_kill: Schedules pod kills sometime in the next 60 seconds.

 An example of a config file can be found in "default-kube-monkey-config.toml", to view it run `cat default-kube-monkey-config.toml`{{execute}}.
 All values in that config file are set to their default values.